misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 Request processing
 --------------------

-In the course of normal operation, node software receives *HTTP GET* requests to the */TAP/sync* endpoint and must respond to them with valid XSAMS documents.
+In the course of normal operation, node software receives *HTTP GET* and *HTTP HEAD* requests to the */TAP/sync* endpoint and must respond to them with valid XSAMS documents or only response headers respectively.

 .. image:: img/queryProcess.png